Guide to Workflow Builder

 Workflow message and form data

-All messages and form data that are sent or collected during a workflow
+All messages and form data sent or collected during a workflow

 If EKM is enabled for your organisation, any workflows created before 14th May 2020 will not be encrypted.
-Workflows created on or after this date, and all data that is sent or collected by any workflow, will be EKM-compliant.
-If you want to unpublish or delete workflows created before 14th May 2020, follow the instructions in Manage workflows that you collaborate on.
+Workflows created on or after this date, and all data sent or collected by any workflow, will be EKM-compliant.